 In 2003, Congress enacted the 21st Century Nanotechnology Research and Development Act providing a legislative foundation for some of the activities of the NNI, addressing concerns, establishing programs, assigning agency responsibilities, and setting authorization levels.
 Both the House of Representatives and the Senate remain actively engaged in the NNI.
 Legislation has been introduced in the House (H.R.
-554) that would amend the act.
-The 111th Congress may opt to address policy issues related to the NNI through this or other legislation.
+554) and Senate (S. 1482) that would amend the act.
+The House passed H.R.
+554 on February 11, 2009.
+The Senate has not acted on this legislation.
+The 111th Congress may address policy issues related to the NNI through this or other legislation.